-Each of the six World Cup matches in Philadelphia will only last for around two hours, which means you’ll have plenty of downtime to discover one of the most dynamic cities in the U.S.
+Each of the six FIFA World Cup 26™ matches in Philadelphia will only last for around two hours, which means you’ll have plenty of downtime to discover one of the most dynamic cities in the U.S.

 With so many unique neighborhoods and a mile-long list of attractions and experiences, there is so much to see and do in Philly.
 Read on for an insider’s guide to making the most of your time in the best host city for the 2026 tournament.